nytimes/pocket_change/pocket_change/sphinx_doc/source/index.rst

 `pip install sneeze-pocket`.

 After installation, you must create a config file.
-It should be formatted like a Flask config file (KEY = VALUE) and contain the following values:
+It should be formatted like a Flask config file (KEY = 'VALUE') and contain the following values:

 * ``SQLALCHEMY_DATABASE_URI`` - A `SQLAlchemy formatted
   <http://docs.sqlalchemy.org/en/rel_0_8/core/engines.html#database-urls>`_